bsthen/bsthen/README.md

 ## 🚀 Projects I've worked on
 - [`bakong-khqr`](https://github.com/bsthen/bakong-khqr): A Python module to generate KHQR (Bakong QR codes) for payments in Cambodia.
 - [`Cambodia Geo API`](https://github.com/bsthen/CambodiaGeoAPI): A free API for geo lookups in Cambodia.
+- [`Android Device Models`](https://github.com/bsthen/device-models): Mapping of device codes to marketing names for Android and other smartphones.
 - ...and many more contributions to open-source projects!

 ## 💻 Tech I use